 Finding: Complies with condition.
 Permitted hours of construction shall be set forth by the City Engineer in the pre-construction meeting.
-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+It is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

 16.12.095 - Minimum improvements-Public facilities and services.